- Why Should You Grind Your Own Coffee?

 What Grind Size Should I Use For Pour-Over?

 A medium or medium-fine grind is optimal for pour-over coffee.
-It should have the texture of sand or slightly thinner.
+It should have the texture of sand or be slightly thinner.

 What Grind Size Should I Use For Chemex?